How to Give to Others Without Burning Out

 If you are shy or introverted or even have social anxiety, giving to others can still increase your happiness.
 Although giving tends to feel better when we connect with beneficiaries directly, even kind acts conducted over the computer can increase well-being.
 Finally, as Adam Grant has shown in his book Give & Take, being a giver also leads to greater professional success.

-Self-compassion, social connection, and empathy are powerful forms of self-care — but that doesn’t mean that traditional self-care activities have no place in our lives.
-Keeping your spirits up with exercise, sleeping in, and making room for fun activities like movies or shopping are important.
+Self-compassion, social connection, and empathy are powerful forms of self-care—but that doesn’t mean that traditional self-care activities have no place in our lives.
+Keeping your spirits up with exercise, sleeping in, and making room for fun activities like movies or shopping is important.
 These pleasures give us short bursts of happiness that can help fuel us and keep us playful.
 To complement these more physical pleasures, however, giving and connecting with others in positive ways will bring us long-lasting feelings of joy that come from a life of purpose and meaning.
 The balance between the two is a recipe for a happy, long, and fulfilling life.

 A version of this article originally appeared on Greater Good Science Center.